The Golden Spinning Wheel (Dvořák)

 The Golden Spinning Wheel (Zlatý kolovrat), Op.
 109, B. 197, is a symphonic poem for orchestra by Antonín Dvořák, composed from January to April 1896.
 The work is inspired by the poem of the same name found in Kytice, a collection of folk ballads by Karel Jaromír Erben.

 A semi-public performance was given at the Prague Conservatory on 3 June 1896 conducted by Antonín Bennewitz.
 Its first fully public premiere was in London on 26 October 1896, under the baton of Hans Richter.

 It is scored for piccolo, 2 flutes, 2 oboes, cor anglais, 2 clarinets, 2 bassoons, contrabassoon, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, bass drum, cymbals, triangle, harp, and strings.
 A typical performance lasts approximately 27 minutes.

 Dvořák's son-in-law, composer Josef Suk, made a shortened version of the piece.
-His cuts are taken in Talich's recording and some of them in Chalabala's.
+His cuts are taken in Talich's recording and some of them in Chalabala's (where 110 bars are cut after bar 212, and 51 bars cut after 694).
 The piece is now usually performed complete.